chrispwns/Llamalerts/README.md

 ## Contributing

-***Submitting Code***

-   * If you decide you want to contribute to Llamalerts fork the *dev* branch and clone it locally.
-Once you've come up with changes that you think are ready to be merged, submit a pull request to the dev branch.

 ***Reporting Issues or Requesting Features***

    * If you find any bugs or other issues feel free to make a post in issues so that it can be addressed.